2 Crucial Tips to Refurbish Vintage Metal Chairs

 Before we refurbished these vintage metal chairs.

 I have been on the lookout for vintage metal chairs for a looonnggg time.
-But every time I found some, they were too rusty to salvage or cost more than I was willing to pay.
+But every time I found some, they were either too rusty to salvage or too expensive.

-Apparently, these chairs are popular right now in this mid-century modern craze!
+Apparently, these chairs are popular right now during this mid-century modern craze!

-I found some during our first Round Top Antique Show tripour first trip to the Round Top Antique Show.
+I found some during our first trip to the Round Top Antique Show.
 They’re not a matching pair, but I was still excited!
 I only paid $45 each; it was my favorite find of the whole weekend.

 Refurbishing these vintage metal chairs was a “simple” 2-step process: